-In the majority of air conditioner installations, a drain pump is not necessary; gravity does the trick and the excess water simply flows down the conduit and empties outside.
+In the majority of Commercial Air Conditioning and Home Air Conditioning installations, a drain pump is not necessary; gravity does the trick and the excess water simply flows down the conduit and empties outside.

 HOWEVER, where a gravity drain isn’t appropriate, they are a very important part of an air conditioning installation, and it is important that a good quality unit is selected for the job.

 What does a drain pump do?

 You might be wondering where the water that drains from your air conditioning comes from in the first place?